 How to Keep Your Staff Motivated

-Regardless of the industry you work in, keeping your staff motivated at work is no easy feat – and with summer fast approaching, this coming season can make it trickier than ever to keep your employees focused.
-From long term team members to new additions, the efficiency of your employees has a direct impact on overall company productivity – and if they’re lacking motivation, the business as a whole is sure to suffer.
+Regardless of the industry you work in, keeping your staff motivated at work is no easy feat.
+With summer fast approaching, this coming season can make it trickier than ever to keep your employees focused.

 Find the balance

 At the heart of any successful business is a strong, integrated team.
 If you’re at the head of that business, you’ll want to encourage a healthy work-life balance.

 A study carried out by the University of Warwick found that if they’re happy, people are around 12% more productive at work.

 In the world of the 9-5, it’s inevitable that our personal lives will affect our work lives.
 However, you can help your team find the balance by keeping overtime to a minimum and discouraging your staff from taking work home.

 Being able to maintain the divide between work and home life will allow them to focus on their job during working hours.
 This reduces the chances of them bringing their home life into the office.

 Whether it’s in or out of the office, team building is a key ingredient in securing the success of your business.
 While many companies take part in team-building event days, there are easier, cost-free ways to encourage your team to connect.